FunKey-Project/FunKey-OS/README.md

 ===============

 Clone the FunKey OS repository and the required submodules from
-BitBucket:
+Github:

-  $ git clone --recurse-submodules https://github.com/FunKey-Project/FunKey-OS.git <Funkey directory>
+  $ git clone https://github.com/FunKey-Project/FunKey-OS.git <Funkey directory>

 Then enter into the created directory: